flyinghead/flycast/README.md

 Disclaimer
 ==========
-All code contritbuted to this fork is *not* bound by the Individual Contributor License Agreement of the upstream repository (https://github.com/reicast/reicast-emulator) and shall *not* be considered a contribution to the upstream repository.
+All code contritbuted to this fork is *not* bound by the Individual Contributor License Agreement of the upstream repository (https://github.com/reicast/reicast-emulator) and shall *not* be considered as a contribution to the upstream repository.